jonathanw82/Fan_speed_control/README.md

 ### Note:

-All settings are accessed by pressing the rotary encoder once, from here rotating the button clockwise/anti-clockwiseuntil to reach desired menu option, to enter each menu press the button again, to exit a certain menu once agin press the button.
-To exit the settings menu either scroll to the exit menu option and press the button, or hold the button down to activate the manual reset either option can be used, but it is better to scroll to the exit option.
+All settings are accessed by pressing the rotary encoder once.
+From here rotate the button clockwise/anti-clockwise to reach desired menu option.
+To enter each menu press the button again, to exit a certain menu once agin press the button.
+To exit the settings menu either scroll to the exit menu option and press the button, or hold the button down to activate the manual reset.
+Either option can be used but it is better to scroll to the exit option.
 #

 * Auto Temperature Settings: